1231301695/TT4L_G6_Requirements_Project/SRS.md

 - Source: Django Software Foundation (Open Source)

-- Interface Purpose: The backend framework implements core business logic of the portal, including user authentication, data processing, internal workflows such as grading and registration, and integration points to external systems such as LMS, CMS and SMS gateway.
+- Interface Purpose: The backend framework implements core business logic of the system, including user authentication, data processing, internal workflows such as grading and registration, and integration points to external systems such as LMS, CLiC and SMS gateway.

 4. **Messaging Protocol**